jbankoff/TestProject/README.md

 # 6th line for another example of diff
 # 7th line for local vs remote diff
 # 8th line
-# For no fast forward merge
+# For no fast forward merg
+# Second no faster forward merge